Best Vegan Meatballs We’ve Made

 • TOTAL

 These vegan meatballs are tender and flavorful, thanks to a mixture of lentils, mushrooms, onion, and garlic.
-See our article for tips on making them in advance.
-You can cook the lentils up to three days in advance and keep the meatball mixture in the fridge overnight.
+Be sure to check the make-ahead and storage tips below the recipe.
+You can cook the lentils three days beforehand and keep the meatball mixture in the fridge overnight.

 Makes 18 to 20 meatballs